Barbara Kopple: Style and themes

-Kopple is a documentary filmmaker and has validated her art form in response to criticism that documentaries seem past their prime: "people want to get a sense of truthfulness in terms of what's happening and what's going on.
-Documentaries do that."

 She has noted her major influence to be director Lucy Jarvis, for her both her approach to life and prolificness.
 Kopple's documentaries are in the style of cinema vérité.
 Reflecting on her documentaries in 1991, Kopple said "the kind of films that influenced me have more to do with watching people, letting scenes come alive so you actually see people change through the course of the film...almost like you're right there."
-Her work typically consist of observational footage, minimal voice-overs and intimate interviews with her subjects.
+Her work typically consists of observational footage, minimal voice-overs and intimate interviews with her subjects, aided by the small-scale nature of her productions.
 She is quoted saying "I really love people, and I love telling their stories and I feel so excited when I get to do so" and "I try so hard to let the characters be the ones that carry the story and say the things they want to say."
 Thus she is humanist in her approach to storytelling.
 She has listed the Maysle brothers and D. A. Pennebaker as notable influences on her technique.
 "I absolutely loved Don't Look Back because he got so close to Dylan," Kopple said of Pennebacker.
 "I wanted to make films that were as intimate as that."

 Kopple's work is often politically driven.
 She has made several films on U.S. labor issues, as well as worker's unions, and has been a longtime advocate for the American labor movement.
 Many of her documentaries revolve around political subject matters, but her more recent work has taken a shift towards music documentary and celebrity portraiture.

 For her documentaries, Kopple works in small crews of two to five, almost always acting as her own sound operator.

 Kopple embraces a collaborative approach to filmmaking, particularly in the editing process.
 The collaborative models of working originates from her internship with the Maysles Brothers in Gimme Shelter (1970) and later joining the film collective that would produce Winter Soldier (1972).
 While editing Harlan County, USA, Kopple sought multiple editors for the nine-month post-production process.
 She used the same process when editing Shut Up & Sing, stating, "We were working with so many different editors and different sensibilities but the discussions we had were sensational, because you couldn't say no. You had to explain how it moved the story forward or what it gave the characters so it was very egalitarian in the editing room."'